Alnus alnobetula: Distribution

+Two other subspecies sometimes accepted, subsp. mandschurica and subsp. maximowiczii, both from the far east of Asia, are now treated as separate species Alnus mandschurica and Alnus maximowiczii respectively, by POWO.

 Ecology

-Alnus viridis has a shallow root system, and is marked not only by vigorous production of stump suckers, but also by root suckers.
+Alnus alnobetula has a shallow root system, and is marked not only by vigorous production of stump suckers, but also by root suckers.

-Alnus viridis is a light-demanding, fast-growing shrub that grows well on poorer soils.
+It is a light-demanding, fast-growing shrub that grows well on poorer soils.
 In many areas, it is a highly characteristic colonist of avalanche chutes in mountains, where potentially competing larger trees are killed by regular avalanche damage.
 A. viridis survives the avalanches through its ability to re-grow from the roots and broken stumps.
-Unlike some other alders, it does require moist soil, and is a colonist of screes and shallow stony slopes.
+Unlike some other alders, it does require moist soil, and is a colonist of scree and shallow stony slopes.
 It also commonly grows on subarctic river gravels, particularly in northern Siberia, Alaska and Canada, occupying areas similarly disrupted by ice floes during spring river ice breakup; in this habitat it commonly occurs mixed with shrubby willows.

+The species is classed as an environmental weed in New Zealand.

 Uses

-It is sometimes used for afforestation on infertile soils which it enriches by means of its nitrogen-fixing nodules, while not growing large enough to compete with the intended timber crop.
-A. sinuata can add 20 kg of nitrogen per acre (50kg/hectare) per year to the soil.
-Alnus viridis leaves have been used in the traditional Austrian medicine externally or internally as tea for treatment of infections and fever.
+Green alder is sometimes used for afforestation on infertile soils which it enriches by means of its nitrogen-fixing nodules, while not growing large enough to compete with the intended timber crop.
+It can add 50kg of nitrogen per hectare (20 kg per acre) per year to the soil.
+The leaves have been used in the traditional Austrian medicine externally or internally as tea for treatment of infections and fever.